diegojromerolopez/madrid-vs-nyc-weather/README.md

 ## Python Notebook

-This python notebook analyzes the differences between Madrid and New York City.
+[This python notebook](/weather.ipynb) analyzes the differences between Madrid and New York City.
 Being both cities in the 40 degrees latitude is interesting that both have very different climate profiles.

-This notebook tries to study that.
+This notebook tries to study that and give some visual clues about the weather of both cities.